Build a Beginner-Friendly Resource Library From Existing Posts

 Common Mistakes to Avoid

-- No clear starting point — A library without a “start here” path becomes another archive.
+A library without a “start here” path becomes another archive.

-Keep the Library Alive
+Keep the Beginner-Friendly Resource Library Alive

-- Quarterly review of links and categories
+- Quarterly review of links and category structure

-- Annual update of core beginner posts
+- Annual updates for core beginner posts

 - Ongoing addition of new relevant articles

-- Removal or consolidation of repetitive pieces
+- Removal or consolidation of repetitive content

-- Reordering sections based on reader behavior
+- Reordering sections based on what readers actually click and read

 Conclusion